MicrosoftDocs/architecture-center/docs/guide/multitenant/service/application-insights.md

 ## Latency

 The time it takes for data on a monitored system to become available for analysis is referred to as [latency](/azure/azure-monitor/logs/data-ingestion-time).
-A shared Application Insights instance in a multitenant application doesn't incur more latency than a decdicated one unless the shared instance is throttled and the throttling prevents data from being ingested.
+A shared Application Insights instance in a multitenant application doesn't incur more latency than a dedicated one unless the shared instance is throttled and the throttling prevents data from being ingested.
 In that scenario, latency increases.

 ## Rate limiting on ingestion

-You can perfrom ingestion rate limiting in Application Insights by using [sampling](/azure/azure-monitor/app/sampling) to limit the the amount of telemetry data that's ingested by your service per day.
+You can perform ingestion rate limiting in Application Insights by using [sampling](/azure/azure-monitor/app/sampling) to limit the amount of telemetry data that's ingested by your service per day.
 Sampling helps prevent Application Insights from throttling telemetry due to ingestion limits.
 You can use fixed-rate sampling to determine an optimal sampling rate, based on the number of tenants and the daily cap, in order to say within the limits.

 ## Contributors